• Location: In Perissa village, about 400 meters from Santorini’s longest stretch of black sand beach.

 Best Nearby Bars and Breweries

-- Franco’s Bar: In nearby Pyrgos village, Franco’s is an absolute must for champagne cocktails and panoramic sunset views over the caldera and villages from one the highest villages on the island.
-14-minute drive.
+- Franco’s Café: In nearby Pyrgos village, Franco’s is an absolute must for champagne cocktails and panoramic sunset views over the caldera and villages from one the highest villages on the island.

 Nearby Shopping and Cool Shops

 - Mesa Vouno and Ancient Thera: Mesa Vouno, Santorini’s second highest peak, divides Perissa and Kamari Beaches and affords spectacular views of the Aegean and landscape from an altitude of 400m.
-At the top are the ruins of Ancient Thera, a Dorian settlement founded in the 9th-century B.C. and active until the 8th-century A.D.
-42-minute hike or 31-minute drive.
+At the top are the ruins of Ancient Thera, a Dorian settlement founded in the 9th-century BC. and active until the 8th-century AD.

 - Wine Country: Perissa is located due east of the island’s renowned wine region, known mostly for its white Assyrtiko variety but with a couple varieties of fantastic reds, too.
 Most tasting rooms are in Megalochori and Pyrgos villages.
 10 to 12-minute drive.

 - Sunsets: The hotel is located on the eastern side of the island, so there are no sunset views here, but there are several great spots nearby to catch the sunset.
-Try Franco’s Café in Pyrgos (panoramic island views, 14-minute drive), the Akrotiri Lighthouse (secluded and romantic, 19-minute drive), or the capital Fira (sunset over the volcanoes, lively nightlife, 20-minute drive)
+Try Franco’s Café in Pyrgos (panoramic island views), the Akrotiri Lighthouse (secluded and romantic), or the capital Fira (sunset over the volcanoes and lively nightlife)

 Nearby Markets or Grocery Stores